Arackulele/GrimoraMod/README.md

 ### Code

+- Arackulele for additional programming

+- Kopie for some Bug fixes

+- Orochi Umbra for some code for the Ourobones Card

 - JulianMods (xXxStoner420BongMasterxXx) for a ton of the Code

 **Note from BongMaster 2022-04-30**
   - Due to the toxicity/negativity of the GrimoraMod server in regards to really any discussion that might be taking place, I'm going to be taking a hiatus from working on the mod.
   - I personally have been private messaged from 6 different members in the server about ideas being not only shutdown, but aggressively attacked from other members in the server as well.
 I wanted to work on this mod as it was a great idea and to extend the Scrybe of the Dead even further, not deal with people who are unable to have a decent idea discussion or have no idea how to give constructive criticism.

-- Arackulele for additional programming

-- Kopie for some Bug fixes

-- Orochi Umbra for some code for the Ourobones Card

 ### Artists

 - LavaErrorDoggo (LavaErrorDoggo#1564) for making the Original Act 2 Cards but in full Size Artwork

-- Bt Y#0895 for currently working on artwork for the mod
+- Bt Y#0895 for a ton of 2D Assets for the Mods

 - Cevin_2006 (Cevin2006™ (◕‿◕)#7971) for additional Card art

-- Arackulele for additional Card art
+ and some Challenge Skull Art
 - Lich Underling (Lich underling#7678) for additional Card Art

 - Anne Ghoul for some additional Card Art